 With the improved core features the NordicTrack Commercial 2450 treadmill may just be the machine that can be everything to everybody.

-While listed at $2,999, you can usually get it for $2,299 or even $1,999 during special sales, which makes it one of the best treadmills available in that price range.
+While listed at $2,999, you can sometimes get it for less during sales, which makes it one of the best treadmills available in that price range.

 At this price point, it's worth every penny, particularly with the improved warranty on parts and labor.

-If you want to save a little bit of money, look at the base Commercial 1750 as well, which gives you almost everything the 2450 has.
+If you want to save a little bit of money, look at the base Commercial 1250 as well as the mid-range Commercial 1750 as well, which gives you almost everything the 2450 has.

 The NordicTrack 2450 is currently on sale